ricklove/TutorialEngine/TutorialEngine/Lessons/Sample.md

 - In order to move a Game Object,
 - we have to manipulate the Transform component on that Game Object.
-- The Transom holds the position, rotation, and Scale.
+- The Transform holds the position, rotation, and Scale.

 - Moving an Object is known as "Translating" the Object.
 - The Unity API gives us a transform.Translate function that lets us move an object.